Stadtteilzentrum-Nordstadt/event-display/README.md

 An app to display events from a nextcloud calendar in the entry hall of the [Stadtteilzentrum Nordstadt e.V.](https://www.stadtteil-zentrum-nordstadt.de/) in Hannover.

+## License

+This software is licensed under GNU Affero General Public License V3.
+For more details see LICENSE.

 ## Running